dajarshmeister/starter-project-gatsby-v3-strapi-portfolio/README.md

     - **Collection type:** You would use this for creating multiple entries of the same data structure for instance all of your recipes.
     - **Single type:** You would use this if the data structure was only used once.
 Maybe you have a very specific page, such as the home page.
     - **Component type:** This is a reusable data structure that can be imported into either a collection type or a single type.
 For lets say I have a banner component I know i will always need for different collection types.
 Instead of me rewriting those fields over and over again i can just import the component data structure so that it is reusable.
+4. Anytime you create a new content type you need to go into settings > roles (user permissions) > public > set content type to find, find one
+5. GatsbyImage needs to be passed image={getImage(image.localFile)}

 ## Tab component